SlackBuffer/digest_gopl/_notes/interfaces.md

 - The solution is to change the type of `buf` in `main` to `io.Writer`, thereby avoiding the assignment of the dysfunctional value to the interface in the first place

     ```go
-    // io.Writer is an interface type!
+    // io.Writer is an interface type, `buf` is the io.Writer-typed interface's zero value
     var buf io.Writer
     ```